 Step 1: Access Link Explorer

-For those new, Moz Link Explorer is our top-notch backlink analyzer to look into the user platform of any website on the internet.
+For those new, Moz Link Explorer is a top-notch backlink analyzer to look into the user platform of any website on the internet.
 Utilizing measures like Domain Authority, Page Authority, and Spam Score demonstrates the calibre of inbound connections.
 The free version allows for some backlink analysis, but you must have full access to take advantage of all of its features.
+In any case, you can use Moz to measure your ranking.

 Step 2: Type in the URL of your competitor